ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Clinical accuracy of the TB genomics pipeline was confirmed by comparing detected Mycobacterium tuberculosis sequences and resistance markers with patient microbiology results, ensuring reported variants reflected true infection and drug resistance status.”*

+   **Ontological references:**

 .. dropdown:: Clinical Decision Limits

    Predefined values of a biomarker or measurement used for clinical decision-making (ISO 15189).

    **Example usage:**
-   A clinical decision limit of 20 copies/mL, corresponding to the assay’s lower limit of quantitation, was applied for reporting HIV viral load; results below this threshold were reported as “detected but not quantifiable.”
+   *“A clinical decision limit of 20 copies/mL, corresponding to the assay’s lower limit of quantitation, was applied for reporting HIV viral load; results below this threshold were reported as “detected but not quantifiable.””*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip